bbatsche/Ansible-Common-Role/README.md

 $ rake -T
 ```

-There are several rake tasks for interacting with the test environment, including:

-- `rake vagrant:up` &mdash; Boot the test environment (_**Note:** This will **not** run any provisioning tasks._)
-- `rake vagrant:provision` &mdash; Provision the test environment
-- `rake vagrant:destroy` &mdash; Destroy the test environment

 These specs are **not** meant to test for idempotence.
 They are meant to check that the specified tasks perform their expected steps.
-Idempotency can be tested independently as a form of integration testing.
+Idempotency is tested independently via integration testing.